On this page

 idle = new StatementState(self, "Idle");

-owner:ID.InstanceorStructname:String- Returns:
+owner:Id.InstanceorStructname:String- Returns:

 Struct.StatementState